casanova-lab/BPHunter/README.md

 - BPHunter prototype (webserver & github) was launched on June 2021.
 - BPHunter official version-1 was released on Aug 2022.
 - Our paper "Genome-wide detection of human variants that disrupt intronic branchpoints" that introduces BPHunter was published in PNAS on Oct 2022.
-- BPHunter official version-2 was released on Feb 2023, using latest gene annocations of GENCODE database.
-We also added a program for processing VCF files in batch, and added a binary parameter 'BPHunter_HIGHRISK' (YES/NO) for extracting more promising candidates.
+- BPHunter official version-2 was released on Feb 2023, using the latest gene annocations from the GENCODE database.
+We also added a program for processing VCF files in batch, and added an output parameter 'BPHunter_HIGHRISK' (YES/NO) for identifying more promising candidate variants.

 ## Usage
 ### Dependency